tareq1988/wp-recaptcha-integration/readme.txt

 Latest Files on GitHub: [https://github.com/mcguffin/wp-recaptcha-integration](https://github.com/mcguffin/wp-recaptcha-integration)

+= Multisite support =

+On a WP Multisite support you can either activate the plugin network wide or on a single site.

+Activated on a single site everything works as usual.

+With network activation entering the API key and setting up where a recaptcha is required is up to the network admin.
+A blog admin can only select a theme and override the API key if necessary.

 = Known Limitations =
 - You can't have more than one old style reCaptcha on a page.
 This is a limitiation of reCaptcha itself.
 If that's an issue for you, you should use the no Captcha Form.